 Just sign on the dotted line, that’s all.

-Recruiting changes and decisions affect the football landscape more often than a college analyst mutters the words “Denard Robinson” – but there’s one decision in particular that has sent shockwaves all the way to this year’s emerging National Championship picture.
+Recruiting decisions impact the football landscape more often than a college analyst mutters the words “Denard Robinson”.
+But there’s one particular decision that has sent shockwaves all the way to this year’s emerging National Championship picture.

-Terrelle Pryor’s decision to attend “The OSU” is one that we should be talking about when BCS Bowl Week arrives, because in the end, it’s turning out to have an impact on the title game itself.
+Terrelle Pryor’s decision to attend “The Ohio State University” is one that we should be talking about when BCS Bowl Week arrives.
+That one decision is turning out to have an impact on the title game itself.

-Some are aware that Penn State was one, especially considering that Pryor attended high school in Pennsylvania.
-That, plus Pryor’s Dad was often mentioned as being very fond of Joe Paterno and the Nittany Lions’ program.
+Penn State was one.
+After all, Pryor attended high school in Pennsylvania.
+That, plus Pryor’s Dad has a fondness for Joe Paterno and the Penn State football program.

 But there was also one more: The Oregon Ducks.